 1. Salvia Miltiorrhiza Salvia Products

-The herb works by cooling the blood and the heart, thus reducing carbuncle.
+The herb works by cooling the blood and the heart, thus reducing the carbuncle.
 Clinical trials have shown that its efficacy in treating the said condition is 63%.
 The effect is brought about by a combined action of over 200 chemical elements contained in the extract.
-Although it is not yet approved as a complete treatment, the future of Salvia Miltiorrhiza as a potential remedy to heart disease is quite promising.
+Although it is not yet approved as a complete treatment, the future of Salvia Miltiorrhiza as a potential remedy for heart disease is quite promising.

 ALSO READ:: Top 3 Best Hallucinogenic Herbs for Valentine’s Day